Jamroszczyk/Rhyme-Time/README.md

    - **Efficiency**
    - *(Can you think of other categories?)* 😉
 3. Document the identified issues and your notes in detail to prepare for your walkthrough during the interview.

+Hint: Don't ask me for the password ;)

 ---